 Bob Sikkel has advised on traditional labor law and employment matters for more than 30 years.
 Committed to being responsive and diligent when it comes to problem-solving, Bob continually seeks to understand what each client wants to achieve and then aligns himself with those goals and objectives when providing legal counsel.

 Bob’s experience includes the representation of unionized employers in Michigan and throughout the country on the wide range of issues that arise in a unionized work environment.
 He represents employers before the National Labor Relations Board (NLRB), the National Mediation Board (NMB), and other similar agencies, as well as provides advice during union organizing efforts and election.
 In addition, he negotiates collective bargaining agreements, handles impasse procedures and statutory-related proceedings, and arbitrates claims under collective bargaining agreements.
 Bob’s experience included extensive work in the healthcare industry representing hospitals and medical centers and other healthcare entities in collective bargaining, labor arbitration, and other labor and employment law issues.

 Bob also advises employers on other issues and claims involving union-represented employees.
 This includes labor strategies for mergers and acquisitions, EEOC and state agency charges of discrimination, OFCCP and FMLA matters, and hiring, discipline and termination.

 In addition, Bob helps non-unionized employers maintain their union-free status through the development of union-free strategies and tactics.
 He works diligently with employers to implement preventive measures that can address employee concerns and foster a positive work environment.
-In addition to advising on hiring practices and designing supervisor training programs that focus on mitigating the potential for union organizing, Bob also counsel clients faced with union pressure and drives, as well as guides clients through the termination of union representation.
+In addition to advising on hiring practices and designing supervisor training programs that focus on mitigating the potential for union organizing, Bob also counsels clients faced with union pressure and drives, as well as guides clients through the termination of union representation.